gaperton/Type-R/docs/chapters/collection.md

 ### collection.models

 Raw access to the JavaScript array of records inside of the collection.
 Usually you'll want to use `get`, `at`, or the other methods to access record objects, but occasionally a direct reference to the array is desired.

+### collection.slice( begin, end )

+Return a shallow copy of the `collection.models`, using the same options as native Array#slice.

+### collection.indexOf( recordOrId : any ) : number

+Return an index of the record in the collection, and -1 if there are no such a record in the collection.

+Can take the record itself as an argument, `id`, or `cid` of the record.

+### collection.forEach( iteratee : ( val : Record, index ) => void, context? )

+Same as `collection.each()`.

+### collection.each( iteratee : ( val : Record, index ) => void, context? )

+Iterate through the elements of the collection.
+Similar to `Array.forEach`.

+<aside class="notice">Use <code>collection.updateEach( iteratee, index )</code> method to update records in a loop.</aside>

+### collection.map( iteratee : ( val : Record, index ) => T, context? )

+Map elements of the collection.
+Similar to `Array.map`, but `undefined` values returned by iteratee are filtered out.

+Thus, `collection.map` can be used to map and filter elements in a single pass.

+### collection.filter( iteratee : Predicate, context? )

+Return filtered array of records matching the predicate.

+Predicate is either the iteratee function returning boolean, or an object with attribute values used to match with record's attributes.

+### collection.every( iteratee : Predicate, context? ) : boolean

+Return `true` if all records match the predicate.

+### collection.some( iteratee : Predicate, context? ) : boolean

+Return `true` if at least one record match the predicated.

+By default there is no comparator for a collection.
+If you define a comparator, it will be used to maintain the collection in sorted order.
+This means that as records are added, they are inserted at the correct index in `collection.models`.

+Note that Type-R depends on the arity of your comparator function to determine between the two styles, so be careful if your comparator function is bound.

+Collections with a comparator will not automatically re-sort if you later change record attributes, so you may wish to call sort after changing record attributes that would affect the order.

+## Update

+Methods to update the collection.
+They accept common options:

+- `sort : false` - do not sort the collection.
+- `parse : true` - parse raw JSON (used to set collection with a data from the server).

 ### collection.add( records, options? )